 You free yourself from a piece of your avidya every time you increase your ability to be conscious, or hold presence during a challenging event.
 You can do this in dozens of ways.
 For instance, you can increase your consciousness about your connection and responsibility to the planet by sensitizing yourself to the energy in the natural world, in wind and water and trees.
 You can increase your awareness of your connections to others by listening better and by practicing kindness—but also by sinking your awareness into the heart center and trying to tune in to others from that interior place.
 You increase your consciousness of yourself by noticing your blind spots, or by noticing your emotions and their effect in the body.

-Meditations that tune you in to pure Being will begin to remove the deeper ignorance that makes you automatically identify "me" with the body, personality, and ideas.
+Meditations that tune you into pure Being will begin to remove the deeper ignorance that makes you automatically identify "me" with the body, personality, and ideas.
 On a day-to-day, moment-to-moment level, you burn off a few layers of avidya every time you turn your awareness inward and reflect on the subtle meaning of a feeling or a physical reaction.

-These types of intervention are not just key spiritual practices.
+These types of interventions are not just key spiritual practices.
 They are also practical self-help techniques.
 When George asks himself, "Is it really true that my wife's involvement with another man damages my sense of self?" he has a chance to recognize that his wife's choices are not statements about who he is.
 This calms his anxiety, which gives him some leverage for moving forward.
 Noticing where the sadness and disorientation sit in his body, feeling his way into the sensations around the sadness, might lead him to look for the root feeling behind the fear and disorientation.
 He might notice that he has a hidden belief about himself, like "I'm unlovable," and recognize that it comes from childhood and is not really related to the current situation.
 He could then practice with the sad feeling, maybe breathe it out, or substitute a positive thought for the painful belief, and notice how either practice changes his mood.
 In this way, his self-inquiry practice gives him support and clarity as he decides how to handle his wife's request for an open relationship.

 See also How to See Your True Self